 Introduction

-With network science all sorts of networks can be analysed.
+Network science can be used to analyse all sorts of networks.
 In some ways, networks act as a mathematical language, allowing scientists from many domains to communicate with one another.
 As a result, networks are instruments that enable us to work on a variety of challenges.
 Examples of networks are the world wide web, air traffic and the human brain.
 Using network science, certain metrics can be calculated and mathematical models can be applied.

 Our project is based on network technology in team sports.
 In team sports, networks originate from the players being nodes and some sort of connection between them.
 The project goal is to answer the following question: How can analysis of team sports using network technology yield the basis for a sustainable business case?
 The analysis that is done is computing network metrics on a football team.
 By analysing this data, insights are gained on for example the strongest player, finding an intermediary role or how the team plays as a collective.
 In football analysis this is done on many aspects of the game.
 Although network science is already used, not a lot of business cases are developed around it.

-The approach that has been followed to achieve the goal of finding a sustainable business case that uses network technology to analyse team sports is as follows.
+The approach that is followed to find a sustainable business case that uses network technology for team sports analysis involves X steps.
 The first step that was taken was the gathering of information about network technology, network technology in team sports and network measures that can be applied on team sports.
 This information was gathered by finding and reading papers (which can be found in Appendix B) that provided the necessary information about network theory, network measures and their relations to team sports.
 The information that was gained this way is bundled in the Technology description chapter.
 In this chapter, information is presented about what a network is, how a network can be applied on team sports and a multitude of network measures that can also be applied on a network applied on team sports.

-The step that followed from the gathering of information was finding possible applications for network analysis in team sports.
-The Possible applications chapter, in which this process is described, provides the reader with knowledge about what types of applications can be developed using network analysis in team sports.
+The second step is finding possible applications for network analysis in team sports.
+The Possible applications chapter 2?, in which this process is described, provides the reader with knowledge about what types of applications can be developed using network analysis in team sports.
 It is discovered that each of the possible applications has different benefits but also different needs of the network technology.
 In the end, even though all possible applications could be used to develop a sustainable business model, one possible application stands out and is therefore chosen.
 This application will be used in the following chapters to develop a sustainable business model with that application as the centre of the model.

 When the application was chosen, the next step was to find any (if any) competing technologies in the current market.
 Finding competing technologies is an important step, since it can provide necessary insights about the market and its customers, for example.
-It was discovered that there are already a multitude of competing technologies in the market that achieve the same goal as our application that was chosen in the previous chapter.
-In the Competing technologies, this step is described.
+It was discovered that several competing technologies in the market achieve the same goal as our application chosen in chapter X. In the Competing technologies, this step is described.
 The competing technologies that have been found are carefully researched by discovering what information they can provide their users and by exploring their business models.
 It was seen that the chosen application would aim to replace a couple of competing technologies since it will provide at least the same amount of information.